sangamesh-kodge/IMAC/README.md

     test.py             : Inference with error addition as per the hardware variations. vgg.py              : The architecture of the network describing each layer and functions for quantisation and error addition.
-    error_accuracy.pt   : 1000 inferences with Variation as observed in circuit simulation
+    error_accuracy.pt   : Test accuracy for 1000 inferences with Variation as observed in circuit simulation

 Circuit Simulation: